ajschumacher/ajschumacher.github.io/20150520-practical_mergic/index.md

 My primary concerns were, and are, to speed up the de-duplication process while allowing corrections by hand—still being reproducible and easily auditable by humans.

-I've developed a process, or workflow, that I think is pretty good, and I've written a new tool to help with this process.
+Since then, I've developed a process, or workflow, that I think is pretty good, and I've written a new tool to help with this process.

 I've also learned about some of the broader ecosystem of techniques and tools available, and I'll talk about these as well.

 I'll finish by suggesting that we probably need to do something entirely different.
 I'd like to encourage a discussion that could lead to more and better work with data.

 -----